 Dropping 620 spectacular feet, Multnomah Falls is the tallest of the Columbia River Gorge’s many waterfalls (77 on the Oregon side, to be exact).
 It’s also close to Portland and just off Interstate-84, making it one of Oregon’s most visited and photographed natural sites, attracting more than two million sightseers a year.

-Quick tips for visiting Multnomah Falls
+Quick tips for visiting Multnomah Falls in 2021

 - Pay attention to road signs and parking lot information.
 Do not stop on I-84 if the gate is closed.